Cultivating Connection Through Embodiment

 Embodiment encapsulates the idea of being fully present and connected to our physical body.
 It emphasises the integration of the mind, body and spirit, acknowledging that our experiences, emotions and consciousness are fundamentally rooted in our physical being.

-Rather than viewing the mind and body as distinct and separate entities, embodiment emphasises their inseparable connection, acknowledging that our bodily sensations, movements and expressions shape our thoughts and feelings and vice versa.
+Rather than viewing the mind and body as distinct and separate entities, this perspective highlights their inseparable connection, acknowledging that our bodily sensations, movements and expressions shape our thoughts and feelings and vice versa.

 “Embodiment can be simply defined as living life informed through the sense experience of the body.” - Ann Saffi Biasetti